pipocadigital/grao-de-milho/README.md

 	- Runs `gulp build`;
 	- Creates a watcher;
 	- Creates a webserver and open your brower;
-2. `gulp init --p "Your project name"`: Renames the project;
+2. `gulp init --name "Your project name"`: Renames the project;
 3. `gulp wp`: Alias for `gulp wp-install`
 4. `gulp build`: Run all the tasks below, except `wp-install and wp-build`.